Norristown State Hospital: In popular culture

 The film Silver Linings Playbook was partially shot at Norristown State Hospital.
 Several scenes of the alleged psychiatric facility in Baltimore were in fact defunct state hospital buildings that had recently been retired from clinical use.
 The old 19th-century, brick Refactory building is clearly visible in several scenes.
-Also, a fake security gatehouse for the film was setup at Gate #4 near Sterigere Street for about two weeks, much to the annoyance of hospital employees, who were blocked from using this entrance.
+Also, a fake security gatehouse for the film was set up at Gate #4 near Sterigere Street for about two weeks, much to the annoyance of hospital employees, who were blocked from using this entrance.
 However, this scene did not make it into the final cut of the film.

 The 19th-century serial killer Dr. H. H. Holmes was briefly employed at the hospital as a druggist, but quit after being on-site for only a handful of days.

 The hospital is featured in the 2014 biopic film Foxcatcher about the life of American millionaire John du Pont.

 Portrait of Lillian Hammit (Girl in a Big Hat) (c.
 1888) was of a woman who fantasized about marrying the painter, Thomas Eakins.
 She was committed to Norristown Asylum in 1892.

 President George Washington briefly resided on the grounds of the future site of the state hospital in 1778 while on campaign against the British Army.